go-gorm/gorm/gitbook/docs/setup.md

 ##### Install pre-releases

-`gitbook-cli` makes it easy to install and test other versions of GitBook with your book:
+`gitbook-cli` makes it easy to download and install other versions of GitBook to test with your book:

 ```
 $ gitbook fetch beta